-Osaka has flourished as The Nation's Kitchen, an important location for food culture, since the end of the 17th century.
-It had become the main distribution hub for food products from around the country.
-The history of Awaji Island's food culture dates back many centuries more to when it was bestowed the honor of supplying food to the imperial family, sending products across Osaka Bay to reach the imperial household.
+Osaka has flourished as The Nation's Kitchen, an important location for food culture, since the end of the 17th century, when it grew to become the main distribution hub for food products from around the country.

 Neighbor's Flavors Tours highlight in the differences between innovative Osaka food culture, which reflects the variety of regional products available in the big city, and food culture from Awaji Island, where you can actually meet the people who grow, catch, and produce incredibly fresh local ingredients.